 What is this exemption all about?

-November 1998, voters approved an amendment to the Florida Constitution authorizing the state legislature to pass a law allowing counties and municipalities to grant an additional Homestead exemption of up to $50,000 to persons at least sixty-five (65) years of age whose total household adjusted gross income does not exceed a set limit.
+In November 1998, voters approved an amendment to the Florida Constitution authorizing the state legislature to pass a law allowing counties and municipalities to grant an additional Homestead exemption of up to $50,000 to persons at least sixty-five (65) years of age whose total household adjusted gross income does not exceed a set limit, adjusted annually.

 Each January, the income limit is adjusted by the percentage change in the average cost-of-living index.